sara-sabr/ITStrategy/_pages/en/capabilities.md

 - **Schedule time to experiment with new tools**.
 Hold sessions (such as hackathons) where teams can play around with new projects and new technologies.
 Not all tools will be kept as a result of these experiments.
 This will help explore with new technologies to identify the benefits and complexities in the long-term
 - **Hold regular presentations to discuss new tools**.
 Host organized meetings (such as lunch meetings) where new tech is presented and discussed.
 Informal meetings can also be made where one person does a presentation about a project they are working on in a new tech, or something they are investigating.
 These presentations are not limited.
 They can be within your team members, other people in the organization and outside the organization.

-*To learn more about [Enpoweiring teams to choose tools](https://cloud.google.com/solutions/devops/devops-tech-teams-empowered-to-choose-tools)*
+*To learn more about [Empowering teams to choose tools](https://cloud.google.com/solutions/devops/devops-tech-teams-empowered-to-choose-tools)*

 ### SECTION 5.
 CLOUD INFRASTRUCTURE